 4. Stir for 5 minutes until boiling over medium heat (level 6).
 When it comes to a boil, remove from heat and set aside.
 Allow the milk to cool down to room temperature.

 2nd Step: Turn On the Oven

 6. Get 5 medium size eggs and separate the yolks from the whites.
 In a bowl, add the yolks and, with the help of a whisk, stir very slowly so that the yolks don’t foam.

-7. Add 6 tablespoons of sugar into the yolks and stir until the sugar dissolves.
+7. Add 6 tablespoons of granulated sugar into the egg yolk mixture and stir until the sugar dissolves.
 Keep in mind that the yolks must not froth or become pale.

 8. Add 1 cup of heavy whipping cream into the yolks.
 Stir with the whisk (no beating!) until combined.